The Bankrate promise

 Frequently asked questions

 There are dozens of home insurance companies on the market, and they each have strengths and weaknesses.
 The best home insurance company for each person depends on unique coverage needs, unique circumstances and budget.
 It’s a good idea to shop around and compare rates for homeowners insurance to see how your premium might compare to the national average or speak with a licensed insurance agent before purchasing insurance.

 Yes, jewelry is typically covered under a homeowners policy.
 However, every home insurance company treats valuables coverage differently.
-According to the Insurance Information Institute (Triple-I), many home insurance companies only include $1,500 in jewelry coverage with standard policies.
+According to the Insurance Information Institute (Triple-I), many home and condo insurance companies only include $1,500 in jewelry coverage with standard policies.
 For renters insurance, the limit could be even lower.
-It’s a good idea for the insured to determine what their specific policy includes and look into scheduled personal property coverage or other endorsements if more coverage is needed.
+It’s a good idea for the insured to determine what their specific policy includes and look into scheduled personal property coverage, other endorsements or alternative specialty insurers if more coverage is needed.